Urocortin III: Distribution

 UCN III is widely distributed throughout the brain and is present in many bodily tissues—including the skin, gastrointestinal tract (GI tract), pancreatic beta cells, kidneys, heart, endocrine system, and brain.
 The medial amygdala (MeA), rostral perifornical area of the hypothalamus, bed nucleus of the stria terminalis (BNST), superior paraolivary nucleus, nucleus parabrachialis, and premammillary nucleus are the primary locations where UCN III is expressed.

 Expression of UCN III occurs late in the differentiation process of beta cells, where it is necessary for complete insulin secretion triggered by glucose and incretin, and is shown in mature beta cells in both mice and humans.
 Beta cells use the ATP-sensitive potassium channel (KATP channel) to facilitate the glucose-dependent release of UCN III.
 This is corroborated by the expression of PC1/3, Nkx6.1, and Pdx1 in hESC-derived UCN III ^{+} beta cells.
 But human UCN III is not specific to the beta cell lineage; rather, it is a generic marker for both the alpha and beta cell lineages, as seen by its expression in primary and hESC-derived alpha cells.
 A universal marker of alpha and beta cell development in humans is Ucn III.

 After triggering the receptors in the cerebral endothelial cells, UCN III crosses the blood–brain barrier, as demonstrated by a transneuronal tracer injection into the ventral pre-mammillary nucleus of the rat brain.
 Further research using tracer molecule injections to examine the function of UCN III reveals that UCN III is located rostral to the hypothalamus and projects to the ventromedial hypothalamus.
 It is well recognized that this brain region controls energy balance and hunger.
-In the same brain regions, UCN III and CRHR2 are expressed, and different physiological and behavioral processes result from their activation.
+In the same brain regions, UCN III and CRHR2 are expressed, and different physiological and behavioural processes result from their activation.

 Stress

 One important neuropeptide that modulates various aspects of behavior and brain function is UCN III.
 In the brain, UCN III mRNA was specifically detected in the perifornical region, the medial nucleus of the amygdala, and the median preoptic nucleus.

 The endocrine, autonomic, and behavioral reactions to stress are all regulated by the corticotropin-releasing factor (CRF) system, which is widely recognized for this function.
 When stress levels are elevated, UCN III expression increases.
-UCN III is mostly expressed in areas linked to stress-related behaviors.
+UCN III is mostly expressed in areas linked to stress-related behaviours.